 Programs are offered for adults throughout the year at various times.
 Often short classes are offered that run for a few weeks to offers a special topics focus.
 Parlor Class discusses a range of topics and typically requires no preparation to participate.
-They meet at 9:00 in the Parlor and kick off the fall season September 18th.
+They meet at 9:00 in the Parlor.
 All are warmly welcomed to this class.

 We love to gather in smaller groups to form more intimate bonds with each other.
 Our small groups are based on shared interests and change their topics of study on a rotating basis.
 Some groups meet during the day while others get together in the evenings.
 Two groups that are always open to new members are:

-Lunch and Learn – meets on Monday from 12:00-1:00 via Zoom.
-The Fall 2022 class kicks off September 19th discussing Love Without Limits by Jacqueline A. Bussie.
-This book study will meet 9/19, 10/3, 10/17, and 10/31.
-In November and December, we will discuss Parker Palmer’s book The Active Life.
+Lunch and Learn – meets every other Monday from 12:00-1:00 via Zoom.
+We choose books to study and discuss together.
 The Zoom link is found on the Member Dashboard.

 Wednesday Word – this class focuses on Biblical study.
-We will begin the fall season with a study from the ELCA entitled “Be Not Afraid.”
-This class also meets from 12:00-1:00 on Wednesdays via Zoom – link on Member Dashboard.
+This class meets from 12:00-1:00 on Wednesdays via Zoom – link on Member Dashboard.

 If you are interested in joining a one of these groups, contact Carol Schierlmann at spiritualdev@adventlu.org